What Is OxyContin?

 Secondly, Suboxone helps to provide a feeling of euphoria without needing to use harmful opioids.
 This drug can be habit forming and needs to be taken cautiously or with supervision.
 Naltrexone helps to reduce the effects of the euphoria associated with OxyContin.
 Patients are recommended to take Naltrexone a year after of detox and can also get the injectable form in Vivitrol.
 Taking opioids while using Naltrexone can have severe side effects.

-There are many ways to recovery from OxyContin abuse.
-Admittance is the first step and contacting a treatment provider risk-free is the second step.
 You can heal in a safe environment with the guidance and support of licensed staff in rehab.
-Start your journey today.
+Start your journey today by contacting a treatment provider.